claflamme/node-giantbomb/README.md

 Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information on how to use the package.

+### Roadmap

+The aim for V1 is to have `get()` and `list()` methods for every resource, with full support for paginating, filtering, and sorting.
+That way, all API functionality will be accessible (if a little convoluted).
+I'd also like to add `search()` methods where appropriate.

+Post-V1, the plan is to add more convenience methods for common use cases - things like `games.listByPlatform()` to make code easier on the eyes.

 ### Support

 If you have any problems or questions, please [create an issue](https://github.com/claflamme/node-giantbomb/issues) or message [hogonalog](http://www.giantbomb.com/profile/hogonalog/) on GiantBomb.